 Decoding SCW swaps

 With smart contract wallets (SCWs), swaps take a very different path than with traditional Ethereum/EVM wallets.
 That difference can be confusing, especially when something goes wrong.
-But once you understand the key players in the flow — and how to read what happened step by step in the app and on the explorer — things start to make sense.
+But once you understand the key players in the flow — and how to read what happened step-by-step in the app and on the explorer — things start to make sense.

-Let’s walk through it together.
+Let’s walk through it all, together.

 From one tap to on-chain execution: what actually happens